AlbertUlysses/kanyethewrapper/README.md

 # Kanye_the_Wrapper
-A wrapper for the Kanye West Random Qoute Generator
+A wrapper for the Kanye West Random Quote Generator